Northern Arizona VA Health Care System

-The Northern Arizona VA Healthcare System (NAVAHCS) is a Joint Commission-accredited, complexity level three facility serving 26,000 Veterans across Northern Arizona.
+The Northern Arizona VA Healthcare System (NAVAHCS) is a Joint Commission-accredited, complexity level three facility serving over 27,000 Veterans across Northern Arizona.
 NAVAHCS provides a continuum of primary and secondary level medical, rehabilitative and long-term care to Veterans residing in northern and central Arizona.
 Acute medical care consists of primary and secondary inpatient medicine and ambulatory care, which includes general medicine, ambulatory procedures, and selected specialized medical clinics.
 The Emergency Department is open 24 hours/7 days a week.
 The VA Medical Center is located in Prescott, Arizona and Community Based Outpatient Clinics are located in Anthem, Flagstaff, Cottonwood, Kingman and Lake Havasu City, AZ.
-NAVAHCS has four Outreach (Telehealth) Clinics; Holbrook, Page, Tuba City, Polacca and Kayenta, AZ, along with a Primary Care Outreach Clinic in the Indian Health Service Health Care Center located in Chinle, AZ and a mobile clinic located in Chinle, AZ serving outlying Navajo Veterans at Pinon and Kayenta, AZ.
-NAVAHCS catchment area cover over 60,000 square miles.
+NAVAHCS has five VA Outreach Clinics; Holbrook, Page, Tuba City, Polacca and Kayenta, AZ, along with a Primary Care Outreach Clinic in the Indian Health Service Health Care Center located in Chinle, AZ.
+NAVAHCS catchment area covers over 65,000 square miles.

 85 Bed Community Living Center (CLC)

 Provides medical, nursing, rehabilitation and other supportive services for short term stay and limited long term stay.
 Beds dedicated for dementia special care, respite care, hospice and palliative care, physical medicine and rehabilitation, skilled nursing, and geriatric evaluation programs.